johh/boxes-react-bridge/README.md

 );

 ```
-Now you can place a `<MatchGlTransform>` component inside the node with which you want to sync the transforms.
-This'll place a `<div>` **at the origin** of the node.
+Now you can place a `<MatchGlTransform>` component inside the element with which you want to sync transforms.
+This'll place a `<div>` **at the nodes origin**.
 You may have to fight with CSS for a bit to get things looking right.

 ```tsx
 <Renderable